cowdao-grants/cow-fee/README.md

   --broadcast --verify
 ```

-### Verify module
+### Verify on block explorer

-To verify the module if the contract is already deployed:
+To verify the contract code of the module on the chain's block explorer if the contract is already deployed:

 ```sh
 source .env